radius-project/docs/docs/content/author-apps/aws-resources/index.md

 ## Resource library

-Radius uses the [AWS CloudControl API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html) to interact with AWS resources.
+Radius uses the [AWS Cloud Control API](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/what-is-cloudcontrolapi.html) to interact with AWS resources.
 This means that you can model your AWS resources in Bicep and Radius will be able to deploy and manage them.

 {{< button text="AWS resource library" link="https://github.com/project-radius/bicep-types-aws/blob/main/artifacts/bicep/index.md" newtab="true" >}}